Wall Street hits record, boosted by trade and earnings optimism

 By Noel Randewich

-Jan 13 (Reuters) - Apple and other tech favorites propelled Wall Street to record highs on Monday, fueled by optimism about the signing of a preliminary U.S.-China trade deal, as well upcoming fourth-quarter earnings reports.
+Jan 13 (Reuters) - Apple, Alphabet and other tech favorites propelled Wall Street to record highs on Monday, fueled by optimism about the signing of a preliminary U.S.-China trade deal, as well upcoming fourth-quarter earnings reports.

-Apple Inc AAPL.O, Facebook Inc FB.O, Netflix Inc NFLX.O, Microsoft Corp MSFT.O and Amazon.com Inc AMZN.O, which have powered the longest bull run in U.S. equities, were among the top contributors to intraday record highs hit by the S&P 500 and Nasdaq.
+Apple AAPL.O, Facebook Inc FB.O, Netflix Inc NFLX.O, Microsoft Corp MSFT.O and Amazon.com Inc AMZN.O, which have powered the longest bull run in U.S. equities, were among the top contributors to record high closes for the S&P 500 and Nasdaq.

-Google-owner Alphabet Inc GOOGL.O rose 0.6%, bringing its market capitalization to $991 billion.
+Apple rose 2.14% to close at a record high.
+Also reaching a record high, Google-owner Alphabet Inc GOOGL.O added 0.8%, bringing its market capitalization to $993 billion.

 An easing of Middle East tensions and the Phase 1 U.S.-China trade agreement, which is expected to be signed in Washington on Wednesday, have encouraged riskier bets over the last week.